pedrojunqueira/da-100/README.md

 - Troubleshoot service connectivity - https://docs.microsoft.com/en-us/power-bi/connect-data/refresh-troubleshooting-refresh-scenarios
 	- Cloud sources (Azure) does not require gateways
-	- Aways make sure credentials are upto date.
-User service accoutns where password does not expire
+	- Always make sure credentials are up to date.
+User service accounts where password does not expire

-- Query caching (Prmium Feature) - https://docs.microsoft.com/en-us/power-bi/connect-data/power-bi-query-caching
+- Query caching (Premium Feature) - https://docs.microsoft.com/en-us/power-bi/connect-data/power-bi-query-caching
 	- With the Query Caching feature, you can use the local caching services of Power BI to process query results.
 Instead of relying on the dataset to calculate queries
 	- Query Caching is a local caching feature that maintains results on a user and report basis.